seweex/shader-link/README.md

 ### Shader Source Code Requirements:

-- files must have an extension that represents the shader stage (.vert, .frag etc.)
+- Files must have an extension that represents the shader stage (.vert, .frag etc.)

 ## License